-

 - If a GP feels that a patient may be suitable for teledermatology they can include this within the narrative of the urgent suspected cancer forms and it will be picked up in triage.

-- Patients need to be available for appointments in the next 2-weeks to give time for trusts to be able to complete the diagnostics in time to reach the faster diagnosis standard (28 days).
+- Patients need to be available for appointments in the next two weeks to give time for trusts to be able to complete the diagnostics in time to reach the faster diagnosis standard (28 days).

 Eligibility Criteria